 - Same rugged construction and durability as always!

-- New Carvings from 17 Time World Champion Pat Godin!
+- New carvings from 17 Time World Champion Pat Godin!

 - Perfect for adding numbers to your spread

-- Rugged one-piece design,
+- Rugged one-piece design

 Summing It Up